Conviction 1: The Centrality of the Word of God in our Church

-In order for God’s sovereign and saving choice of sinners to be possible, in time He sent His Son to earth to be the substitutionary penal sacrifice on behalf of those sinners He elects unto salvation.
-A sinner’s guilt and the wrath of God must be removed.
-The sinner’s debt is removed because Jesus, the Son of God, came to earth and died on the cross to make ‘atonement’ for every single person who would ever believe in His name.
+In order for God’s sovereign and saving choice of sinners to take its full effect and be realized in the lives of sinners in time, He sent His Son to earth to be the penal substitutionary sacrifice on behalf of those sinners He elects unto salvation.
+A sinner’s guilt before God and the wrath of God against him must be removed.
+Sin’s debt is removed because Jesus, the Son of God, came to earth and died on the cross to make ‘atonement’ for every single person who would ever believe in His name.
 The application of the atonement is limited (particular, definite) – clearly not all in the world are saved.
 What limits the application of the atoning work of the cross?
 We believe that it is God, not the unbelieving sinner, who limits the atonement.
 Jesus’ death actually secured the salvation of every single one of God’s elect (the scope of the applied work of Christ on the cross is limited by God’s gracious, sovereign choice).
 Jesus’ death did not make salvation potentially possible for all sinners (as if it is up to the totally depraved and unable sinner to decide to apply the atoning work of the cross to his own life through faith).
 If that were the case, the atonement would be limited by the unbelieving sinner’s refusal to believe (making the sinner sovereign in salvation, NOT God).
-(Jn 1:29; Heb 9:26-28; 2 Cor 5:18-21; Rm 3:25; Heb 2:9, 17; 1 Jn 2:1-2; 4:10, 14; Rm 5:11; Rv 5:6-14; 7:9-12; Jn 1:9, 29; 3:16-17; 4:42; 6:51; Rm 5:18-19; 1 Cor 15:22; 2 Cor 5:14-15, 19; 1 Tim 2:3-6; 2 Pt 3:9)
+(Jn 1:29; Hb 9:26-28; 2 Cor 5:18-21; Rm 3:25; Hb 2:9, 17; 1 Jn 2:1-2; 4:10, 14; Rm 5:11; Rv 5:6-14; 7:9-12; Jn 1:9; 3:16-17; 4:42; 6:51; Rm 5:18-19; 1 Cor 15:22; 2 Cor 5:14-15, 19; 1 Ti 2:3-6; 2 Pt 3:9)

 The Spirit’s Regenerating Grace and Power